jarlath-net/Odroid_Debian/README.md

 -------
 20141206
 * Some improvements.
 Not tested, but no changes in main routine are made.
-For testes working version goto v0.1
+For testes working version goto v0.1 TODO
+* Less info visible on console
+* More echos
+* passwd procedure (loop if user make mistake)

 v0.1:
 * Added UUID for second partition